samuelgozi/firebase-firestore-lite/README.md

 All the query options can be seen in the [API reference for Query](https://github.com/samuelgozi/firebase-firestore-lite/wiki/Query-instance#queryoptions--object), bet here is a quick recap of the important ones:

-- `select` Array of field paths to be returned, if left empty will return the whole document.
+- `select` Array of field paths to be returned, when empty will return the whole document.
 - `where` Comparative operations for filtering the query.
-- `from` Set by default for you to eb the current collection of the reference.
+- `from` Set by default for your current collection of the reference.
 - `orderBy` The field and direction to order by.
 - `startAt` A reference to a specific document from which to start the query.
 - `endAt` A reference to a specific document at which to end the query.